-18. A study committee should be created to consider the following: All NH law enforcement agencies should seek CALEA accreditation.
+15. All NH law enforcement agencies should be encouraged to pursue CALEA accreditation.
 In the absence of CALEA accreditation, agencies should continually review and maintain policies consistent with nationally accepted best practices.

 - III.
 Reporting and Investigation of Police Misconduct - a.
 Current State of Laws, Policies and Procedures Governing Reporting and Investigation of Police Misconduct - b.
 Summary of Public Testimony Received by the Commission - i.
 Specific Recommendations Submitted by the Public - c.
 Commission Recommendations